bobhamelers/BobHamelers-Unit6-HistoryQuiz/REVIEW.md

 ## 6 Flow
 #### Aspect of code quality
+Level 3

+This is the readability from 5 Formatting.
+Try to change the flow sometimes.
+You use a lot of jumps but I see that you have too sometimes, because it wouldn't be readable in one function.
+Think over sometimes if you need really everything.

 #### Where in your code are examples of good/bad quality
+As said, the SignUpButtonPressed is a really complicated function but other fuctions make it not more clear.
+Try to make it shorter if possible.
+I like the other ViewControllers.

 #### How to improve next time
+Think ahead what is a good flow.
+If it is too long, try to make calls.
+If it makes a lot of call, try to make it orignal more substantive or seperate it really clear.

 ## 7 Idiom
 #### Aspect of code quality
+Level 4

+I don't see improvement on this point but maybe there is something in the libraries I don't know.

 #### Where in your code are examples of good/bad quality
+I don't see a lot of good or bad examples.

 #### How to improve next time
+Maybe you can look to character count for password, e-mail to username or make extension for string html entities.
+You can download a podfile also

 ## 8 Expressions
 #### Aspect of code quality
+Level 4

+Besides the outcommented ones, I don't see expressions that aren't useful.

 #### Where in your code are examples of good/bad quality
+I like the properties marks.
+It shows the usefull new constants or variables in your file.

 #### How to improve next time
+Maybe you can look into lists with scores in the ResultsViewController or in the LeaderbordTableViewController

 ## 9 Decomposition
 #### Aspect of code quality
+Level 3

+I see that the composition is based on the Restaurant App, the Grocr App and the PersonalityQuiz App.
+That's good.
+Start small to improve yourself on the way.

 #### Where in your code are examples of good/bad quality
+Try to separate the leaderbord in real from the ResultsViewController.
+Decomposition shared values of the HistoryController and the QuestionViewController.
+This are bad examples.
+For the rest it looks clean.

 #### How to improve next time
+Be carefull in passing on variables and constants to other files.
+It looks really awfull and it makes the code less readable.

 ## 10 Modularization
 #### Aspect of code quality
+Level 3

+The most modules are clearly seperated.

 #### Where in your code are examples of good/bad quality
+You have made a loadingStack seperate from the QuestionsStack.
+I really like that.
+The IntroductionViewControllor is also nice, to change questions really from logging in.
+But, have a better look on the ResultsViewController and the LeaderbordTableViewController.
+They overlap sometimes.

 #### How to improve next time
+Make modules really seperated.
+It is to much to do it this time, but try to make another SignUp controller.